 A HEVC media stream used as an instantiation of the media stream in Clause 7.2 shall obey the following rules:

-There shall be exactly on slice per tile and exactly one tile per slice.
+There shall be exactly one slice per tile and exactly one tile per slice.

 The tiling grid shall be constant for each entire coded video sequence.